How to take salvias cuttings

 Keep the potting mix slightly moist but not waterlogged.
 Use a mist spray or watering can to water the cuttings as needed, keeping the humidity levels high.

-See also How to get paint off of leather
+See also How to open a nursery

 Step 9: Monitor and Wait